henry-richard7/shows-flix/README.md

-# shows_flix
+# ShowsFlix

-A new Flutter project.
+A new Flutter project that scrapes streaming contents from Asianload.io Website and streams its contents without ads.